AdrianVazquezMejia/Smart-Queue-Monitoring-System/README.md

 # How to use it

 Clone the file and use the job submission script in your terminal.
 Verify you have a correct queue file, which is a numpy file that must have the coordinates of the queue in the video screen.

+This numpy file has to be create by you regarding your partical application
 # License

 MIT License